drufball/yosai/_drafts/seige.md

 <br />
 <br />

-Two weeks later, Mamoru and Chiyoko stood at the entrance gate to Hokko's inner wall.
+Two weeks later, Mamoru and Chiyoko stood at the gate to Hokko's inner wall.
 The sun was high in the sky, making the day clear and brisk.
 The village center was awash with activity as people continued rebuilding.
 They milled about the farmland outside the wall as well, re-tilling and re-seeding the destroyed fields.
 Even with the workers, the terraces still felt empty now that both armies had dispersed.

 Chiyoko and Mamoru stood face to face, avoiding each other's eyes.
 Mamoru shifted the strap on the pack slung over his shoulder.
 "It almost looks like it did before, huh?
 Now that Seiji and Hideyo left."
 Chiyoko nodded.

 The army had been split in three.
 A smaller chunk remained in Hokko, helping rebuild.
 Hideyo lead another group as she departed with Amaterasu soon after the agreement was made.
 Two days before, Ninigi had grown impatient and left with Seiji to return to the god's domain.
 He brought the rest of the army with him as well.
-Seiji remained unconscious, whatever wounds had been imparted by Tsukuyomi's blow were slow to heal.
+Seiji remained unconscious.

 Mamoru laughed despite himself, shaking his head.
 Chiyoko looked at him in confusion.
 "Just think what a surprising wakeup Seiji is going to have.
 One minute we're dragging him through the woods, fleeing Tsukuyomi and frantically trying to keep him and Katsumi alive.
 The next he's waking up in a bed with The Emperor looming over him like a concerned father."